derhuerst/generate-node-policy-file/readme.md

 **Generate a [Node.js policy file](https://nodejs.org/api/policy.html) for your code.**

+> Policies are a security feature intended to allow guarantees about what code Node.js is able to load.
+The use of policies assumes safe practices for the policy files such as ensuring that policy files cannot be overwritten by the Node.js application by using file permissions.

 *Note:* In Node.js `12` and `13`, the [policy feature](https://nodejs.org/api/policy.html) is marked as **experimental**:

 > This feature is still under active development and subject to non-backward compatible changes or removal in any future version.
 Use of the feature is not recommended in production environments.
 Experimental features are not subject to the Node.js Semantic Versioning model.